LFalch/talv/README.md

 ## Commandline args

 The GUI binary (`talv_ggez`) takes three commandline arguments.
 The first is a FEN string describing the position to start playing from.
 Remember to quote the string as valid FEN strings contain spaces and the binary only reads the first argument.
+If no valid FEN string is provided the standard chess starting position is used.
 The second and third describe who plays white and black respectively.
 If no known bot is put there, a human player is the default instead.
 The current list of bots are:

 - `1` a first attempt at a minimax chess bot using a simple evaluation function.